westerndigitalcorporation/zonedstorage.io/docs/introduction/zoned-storage.md

 ### Active Zones Limit

-Any zone in the implicit open, explicit open or closed state is defined as an active zone and correspond to any zone that is being written or that has been only partially written.
+Any zone in the implicit open, explicit open or closed state is defined as an active zone and corresponds to any zone that is being written or that has been only partially written.
 A zoned storage device may impose a limit on the maximum number of zones that can be active.
 This limit is always equal or larger than the limit on the maximum number of open zones.